thanhphu/FollowerMaze/README.md

 # Back-end Developer Challenge: Follower Maze

 ## The Solution
 Developed with C# 6.0, without any external dependency.
 It utilizes asynchronous processing using BackgroundWorker (plus [Dispose pattern](https://msdn.microsoft.com/en-us/library/b1yfkh5e(v=vs.110).aspx)), Threads, and EventHandler pattern to avoid blocking and react swiftly to events as soon as they happen.
-Object-oriented principles were applied in designing the classes to ensure high code reuse and maintainability.
+Object-oriented principles were applied in designing the classes to eliminate duplication, ensure code reuse and maintainability.

 Method-by-method documentation can be viewed [in markdown format](Docs/FollowerMazeServer.GeneratedXmlDoc.md).
 Code style has been checked with Visual Studio's built-in code analysis tool